inside.ewu.edu

 Pre-requisites: MUSC 280.

-This course covers arranging techniques for compositions and arrangements for the jazz idiom.
+Covers arranging techniques for compositions and arrangements for the jazz idiom.
 Skills include: voicings for sections; harmonic development; compositional development; and music notation programs.
-Students will develop a 8-10 piece composition/arrangement as a final project.
+Students develop an 8-10 piece composition/arrangement as a final project.

 MUSC 286.
 INTRODUCTION TO JAZZ THEORY AND AURAL SKILLS.
-1 Credit.
+2 Credits.

 Pre-requisites: MUSC 103.

-Students are introduced to musical concepts relating to the jazz idiom such as scales, harmonies and styles.
-They acquire basic jazz piano and aural skills.
+Introduction to musical concepts relating to the jazz idiom such as scales, harmonies, rhythms, and styles.
+Exploration and application of basic jazz piano and aural skills are included.

 MUSC 292.
 COMPOSITION LESSON.
 1 Credit.